jotaen/klog/Specification.md

 - Release the specification document under the CC0/OWFa license.
 - Support for tags to (optionally) have values assigned to them.
 - Allow hyphens (`-`) to appear in tags.
-- Annotate rules with context information.
+- Add footnotes to make context information explicit.

 #### Version 1.3
 - Specify additional rules for multiline entry summaries.